This article was contributed by Deanna deBara and originally posted on Hourly.io

 Including a thorough industry, analysis is another key element in a restaurant business plan.

-Some of the key factors you’ll want to include in your industry market analysis includes:
+Some of the key factors you’ll want to include in your industry market analysis include:

 - Competitor analysis.
 You also want to dig deep into any competition in your target market.
 What other restaurants are in the area?
 How do they compare to your restaurant concept?
 And, coming back to your point of difference, how are you going to break through the clutter and differentiate yourself from the competition?